ameysatwe/ameysatwe/README.md

 ### About Me

 I'm a software engineer with experience at **Philips, Dassault Systèmes, and Google**, building production systems across distributed services, cloud infrastructure, and full-stack web platforms.
-Currently completing my **MS in Information Systems at Northeastern University** (graduating Dec 2025) and based in **Sunnyvale, CA**.
+Currently completing my **MS in Information Systems at Northeastern University** (Dec 2025) and based in **Sunnyvale, CA**.

 I work most comfortably in **TypeScript, Python, and C#** on the backend, and **React/Node.js** on the frontend.
 Lately I've been deep in **AWS serverless** patterns, event-driven architectures, and using AI tooling (Claude Code, Copilot) to ship faster.